-If you do not have a will, your property will pass by the laws of intestate succession in your state.
-The people in this group include your spouse, parents, children and siblings.
+If you do not have a will, your property will pass to your heirs by the laws of intestate succession.
+The people the state may designate as your heirs can include your spouse, parents, children, siblings and even distant relatives.
 Depending on your marital status and who survives you, you will want to make perfectly clear whom you want to share in your estate.
 It may seem harsh, but to protect others, you may even want to specifically designate those who should receive nothing.